FlaxEngine/FlaxDocs/manual/contributing/index.md

 ![Flax Engine](media/Screen5.png)

 We always welcome collaborative participation and community development.
-We believe that open source projects have huge potential and provide many opportunities to develop better software.
+We believe that open projects have huge potential and provide many opportunities to develop better software.
-With that in mind, we open-source many components of the Flax Engine.
-This includes editor, C# scripting API, and even this documentation.

 Check out the official repositories on a Github: